Dominican Liberation Party: 2020 Elections

 The Dominican elections that occurred on July 5, 2020 represent the first time in 16 years that the PLD lost the presidency.
 The elections were postponed from May to July due to the coronavirus pandemic.
 More than 4 million people came out to vote, within the country and abroad.
-The candidate for the PLD was Gonazalo Castillo and for the PRM, Luis Abinader, who had run in 2016 against the PLD incumbent Danilo Medina.
+The candidate for the PLD was Gonzalo Castillo and for the PRM, Luis Abinader, who had run in 2016 against the PLD incumbent Danilo Medina.
 When the results came in, it was announced that Abinader had won the presidency with 54% of the vote compared to Castillo’s 37%.
 The PLD also lost several Senate and Parliamentary seats, effectively losing much of the hold they had had in the government years.
 In an Op-Ed article, the former PLD President Leonel Fernandez wrote that the results of the elections reflected a conjunction of several factors including the Odebrecht scandal and the recent protests in the country against the government of Medina and the PLD.